 - Odd Noises: Is your furnace banging or making some other kind of noise?
 This can be the result of numerous issues with the unit and is best diagnosed by a heating repair expert.

-- More Service Calls: Most every furnace in the Lexington or North Reading area will have a part fail and need service in its life.
+- More Service Calls: Most every furnace in the Lexington or Andover area will have a part fail and need service in its life.
 In fact, one out of four people in the US will have an HVAC technician in their home every year.
 But if you’re making multiple calls in a heating season, it’s a sign you’ve been propping up a system that is aging out.
 Note that service calls don’t include preventative furnace maintenance visits.

 - Climbing Utility Bills: There are many reasons your electric or gas bills can rise.
 Cooler temperatures are an obvious reason.
 But, if your fuel usage suddenly increases dramatically, you probably should have it checked ASAP.